wmorgan/dcos-docs/1.7/usage/cli/install.md

 1. Download the Python 2.7 or Python 3.4 installer <a href="https://www.python.org/downloads/windows/" target="_blank">here</a>.

     **Important:** You must use Python version 2.7.x or 3.4.x.
-Python version 3.5.x will not work with the DCOS CLI.
+Python version 3.5.x will not work with the DC/OS CLI.
 Use the x86-64 installer for 64-bit versions of Windows and the x86 installer for 32-bit versions of Windows.

 2. Run the installer and select the "Add python.exe to Path" option when you are prompted to "Customize Python" as shown in the screenshot below.

     <a href="/wp-content/uploads/2016/01/python.png" rel="attachment wp-att-2944"><img src="/wp-content/uploads/2016/01/python.png" alt="Python Installer with Path Option Selected" width="495" height="427" class="alignnone size-full wp-image-2944" /></a>

-    **Important:** If you do not select the "Add python.exe to Path" option, you must manually add the Python installation folder to your Path or the DCOS CLI will not work.
+    **Important:** If you do not select the "Add python.exe to Path" option, you must manually add the Python installation folder to your Path or the DC/OS CLI will not work.

 #### Upgrading pip

-Pip is included with Python, but you must upgrade pip for it to work properly with the DCOS CLI.
+Pip is included with Python, but you must upgrade pip for it to work properly with the DC/OS CLI.

 1. Download the `get-pip.py` script from <a href="https://pip.pypa.io/en/stable/installing.html#install-pip" target="_blank">the pip download page</a>.